ren-woohoo/ren-woohoo/README.md

 ### Keep Learning, Keep Hacking

-- 🌍 "Passionate about coding, shaping the world with every line."
+- 🌍 Passionate about coding, shaping the world with every line.
-- 🎯 "Code like life—embrace challenges, write the next possibility."
+- 🎯 Code like life—embrace challenges, write the next possibility.